• Skip to main content

 • 6 grinds fresh black pepper

-• 1 15oz can navy beans or any white beans drained and rinsed
+• 1 15oz can great northern beans (any white beans) drained and rinsed

 • 2 28oz cans whole peeled tomatoes (Cento San Marzano Peeled Tomatoes are best!)